 In 2020, 61% of our revenue was generated outside of North America.
-We are adept at quickly and efficiently entering new markets in local languages, which allows us to expand our base of individual learners and enterprises on an ongoing basis.
+Because our online platform is available globally, curious learners and enterprises can easily test our content.
+As these new learners and enterprises begin to engage with us, we then have the opportunity to quickly and efficiently expand into these new markets by focusing our marketing, advertising, pricing, and language customization resources and expanding our payment options, which in turn allows us to grow our base of individual learners and enterprises on an ongoing basis and attract new instructors who create native language courses.
 We believe the scale of our platform and the increasing recognition of our brand create further avenues of growth.

-Unmatched content generation engine:
+Robust content generation engine:

 - Premium quality: We have effectively built a creator platform that allows instructors to develop content on virtually any topic, while having the flexibility to update courses as they incorporate feedback from millions of learners around the world.
-This continuously updated content, along with personalized recommendations and advanced search capabilities, presents a superior value proposition for learners who benefit from accessing the most up-to-date, high-quality content that is relevant to them.
-The constant feedback loop between learners and instructors ensures that we are able to maintain the high quality of our overall offering. - Relevance and speed to market: Our platform rewards instructors for being first to address in-demand topics, for refreshing existing topics, or for finding new and better ways to serve the learner community on existing topics.
-This strong financial incentive drives instructors to update their courses at a much higher rate than competitors with a traditional publisher model.
-In the UB course catalog, 60% of courses were updated in 2020. - Breadth of content: We provide access to over 158,000 courses (14,820 of which are offered for free), including over 56,000 courses in languages other than English.
+We believe this continuously updated content, along with personalized recommendations and advanced search capabilities, presents a better value proposition for learners who benefit from accessing the most up-to-date, high-quality content that is relevant to them.
+The constant feedback loop between learners and instructors ensures that we are able to maintain the high quality of our overall offering. - Relevance and speed to market: Our marketplace model motivates instructors to provide relevant content to learners quickly, whether by being first to address in-demand topics, refreshing existing topics, or finding new and better ways to serve the learner community on existing topics.
+Instructors who do so are more likely to have a "first-mover" advantage in attracting learners and enrollments to their courses, which in turn increases the likelihood of their course content being featured by our ML algorithms or included in our UB offerings, which also drives more enrollments and engagement from learners.
+We believe these structural inducements, coupled with our aligned incentive model, help drive our instructors to update their courses at a much higher rate than courses offered through competitors with a traditional publisher model.
+For example, 60% of courses in the UB course catalog were updated in 2020. - Breadth of content: We provide access to over 158,000 courses (14,820 of which are offered for free), including over 56,000 courses in languages other than English.
 Many of our competitors specialize in a specific category, which proves to be a suboptimal solution for companies and their employees that require a blend of technical, business, and soft skills.
 We also offer a broad set of personal enrichment courses in the Wellness, Music, and Lifestyle categories, among others.
-On average, instructors publish more than 5,000 courses a month on the Udemy platform.

-Affordability: Our ML pricing algorithms constantly analyze supply and demand for each content category, topic, and course on our platform, and determine optimal price on a per-country basis.
+On average, instructors publish more than 5,000 courses a month on the Udemy platform. - Affordability: Our ML pricing algorithms constantly analyze supply and demand for each content category, topic, and course on our platform to help us determine an optimal price on a per-country basis.
 This helps us understand individual learner willingness to pay, optimize overall pricing, and adjust prices when necessary to maximize overall revenue while maintaining competitive pricing.

 Self-reinforcing flywheel with powerful network effects: We are one symbiotic, data-centric platform with over 1.2 billion unique visitors to date.
-The growing number of individual learners and enterprises on our platform attracts instructors who recognize significant earnings potential in our unparalleled global audience.
+We believe the growing number of individual learners and enterprises on our platform attracts instructors for whom our platform and global audience can create new income streams and help support their families and local communities.
 The increasing number of relevant, high-quality, and up-to-date courses offered by world-class subject matter experts and industry practitioners, in turn, attracts more individual learners and enterprises.